tom2almighty/songlab/content/zh/home/about.md

 ---

-title: 导师介绍

-widget: "about.avatar"
+widget: 'about.avatar'
 headless: true  # This file represents a page section.
 # Put Your Section Options Here (title, background etc.)
-weight: 50 # Position of section on page
+weight: 20 # Position of section on page

 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.